 Removing the stigma

-A study found in the Sociology of Health and Illness journal shows that men often interpret depression as stress and the discourse of help-seeking was gendered, due to the masculine ideal that a man intolerant to pain doesn’t seek the healthcare they need.
+A study found in the Sociology of Health and Illness journal shows that men often interpret depression as stress and the discourse of help-seeking was gendered, due to the masculine ideal that a man intolerant to pain does not seek the health care they need.
 Because of all of the mental, emotional and financial anguish that a divorce provides, men are often vulnerable to the toxicity that lends itself to suicidal thoughts or behaviors.

 Convincing men, especially those who have gone through a divorce, to seek help is not an easy task, but the American Psychological Association has researched beneficial ways of doing so, in order to help.
 Given the previously stated data, convincing a divorced man that the help that they need is “normal” will create a proactive discussion that will allow them to take the next step in their road to recovery.